-Some general rules of thumb that we want to keep in mind for balanced tension guitar strings as we’re looking at this:
+Some general rules of thumb that we want to keep in mind for balanced tension electric and acoustic guitar strings as we’re looking at this:

 First of all, you generally want a little bit more tension on your wound strings than on your plain strings.
 The reason for this is because of the geometry of wound strings.
 Wound strings will just bend a little bit better naturally because they have the natural ridges that form in between windings, which enables them to be a little bit more flexible.
 Plain strings don’t have any of that.
 Generally, a wound string with a pound or two more tension on it, will feel about the same in terms of actual playability, as a plain string at the same.
 Remember that when we’re looking at it.